jjjj473/VEN/README.md

 python3 scripts/editor_gui.py
 ```

-The GUI exposes the following twelve tools:
+The GUI exposes the following fifteen tools:

 1. New
 2. Open